moderndatacompany/dataos.info/docs/resources/stacks/nilus/cdc_sources/ibm_db2.md

-# IBM DB2
+# IBM Db2

 The Nilus connector for IBM Db2 supports Change Data Capture (CDC), enabling row-level changes from Db2 tables to be streamed in near real-time into [supported destinations](/resources/stacks/nilus/supported_destinations/) such as the Lakehouse.
-CDC leverages Db2’s SQL Replication feature, which uses ASN Capture/Apply agents to detect and store changes in change-data tables.
+Nilus CDC connector is based on the ASN Capture and Apply programs that enable SQL Replication in Db2 to detect and store changes in change-data tables.

 !!! info
       IBM Db2 is not supported via Depot.